Geoffrey-Z/street-sign-classifier/notebooks/report.md

 As you can see from the visualization, the images do not have a standard size.
 This means that the images must be resized to a standard width and height before they can be fed as input to a neural network.

-We resized the images to 32x32 pixels.
+I resized the images to 32x32 pixels.
 This was done using `scikit-image`.
 A few different sizes were tested: 16x16, 32x32, and 64x64.
-We found that 32x32 gave us the same accuracy as 64x64, while being faster to train with.
+I found that 32x32 gave us the same accuracy as 64x64, while being faster to train with.
 16x16 was ruled out because the it resulted in the DNN being ~3% less accurate than with 32x32.

 ## Network Architecture